+Individual participation by one person from the dyad possible!
 Remind the participants that they can not only participate as a Caregiver-Teen-Dyad, but also individually if one of them is unable to attend.

-PART 2: THE PRACTICALITIES OF DELIVERYING THE PROGRAMME

-COMPONENT 1: PRE-GROUP SESSION HOME VISITS
+PART 2: THE PRACTICALITIES OF DELIVERYING THE PROGRAMME - THE 3 COMPONENTS IN MORE DETAIL COMPONENT 1: PRE-PROGRAM CONSULTATION - SESSION 0 1.1 OVERVIEW

-1.1 OVERVIEW

-It is important that trained facilitators meet with each participating family before beginning the programme.
+It is important that trained facilitators meet with each participating family before the start of the programme in a preparatory session, the pre-program consultations (session 0).
 If possible, both the caregiver and the child should attend the visit, if given even the second caregiver.

-Pre-group session visits give caregivers and teens the opportunity to learn more about the programme and ask any questions about their involvement.
+The WHY? of this pre-group individual session: Pre-group session visits give caregivers and teens the opportunity to learn more about the programme and ask any questions about their involvement.
 They also give you the chance to learn more about each caregiver and teen who will be participating in the group.
-You may want to meet with the entire family, or at least the other adults in the household, to explain the programme to everyone.
 When a caregiver and teen begin to change the way that they interact together in the household, it will also affect everyone else.
-Facilitators should bring a flyer of the House of Support to help explain the programme to everyone involved.
+The HOW?
+Of this pre-group individual session in a nutshell: Facilitators should bring the Family Workbook with the illustration of the House of Support to the pre-program consultation to explain the programme clearly.
 You can also invite other members of the household to participate in the programme if they are interested.
+The facilitator works through pages 3-7 of the Family Guidebook together with the family during this session.